rama99/Angular2App/README.md

 # Angular2App

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.
+This is a sample Bug Tracker application developed using Angular 2.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.